 About Rob Epstein

-After taking a bus from New York City to San Francisco at age 19, Rob Epstein answered a classified ad seeking a production assistant on a documentary in early development and met his mentor Peter Adair, thus beginning his filmmaking career.
-Rob quickly rose to co-director, with the other members of the Mariposa Film Group.
-The film became the landmark documentary Word Is Out, released in theaters in 1977, and recently restored for DVD.
+Rob moved from New York City to San Francisco at age 19, and became a production assistant on a documentary in early development where he met his mentor, Peter Adair.
+He quickly rose to co-director, with the other members of the Mariposa Film Group.
+The film they worked on became the landmark documentary Word Is Out, released in theaters in 1977, airing nationally on prime-time public television, and recently restored for DVD.

 Rob’s next project was the Oscar-winning feature documentary The Times of Harvey Milk, which he conceived, directed, co-produced and co-edited.
-The film touched audiences immediately, becoming an international festival sensation, and winning the Academy Award for Best Feature documentary as well as the New York Film Critics Award for Best Non-Fiction film of 1985.
-In 2013 it was selected by the Library of Congress for the National Film Registry.
+The film touched audiences immediately, becoming an international festival sensation starting at the Berlinale, and winning the Academy Award for Best Feature documentary as well as the New York Film Critics Award for Best Non-Fiction film of 1985.
+In 2013, the Library of Congress selected it for the National Film Registry, and the film is now also part of the prestigious Criterion Collection.
+Harvey Milk was recently named as one of “25 most influential documentaries of all time” by the Cinema Eye honors.

-Rob won his second Oscar for the documentary Common Threads: Stories from the Quilt, made with Jeffrey Friedman, with whom he started Telling Pictures in 1987.
-Rob's other films with Jeffrey include Where Are We?, The Celluloid Closet (Emmy Award for directing), Paragraph 175 (Sundance Film Festival jury award for directing), and most recently And the Oscar Goes to... for Turner Classic Movies.
+Rob won his second Oscar for the documentary Common Threads: Stories from the Quilt, made with Jeffrey Friedman.
+Rob's other films with Jeffrey include the box office hit The Celluloid Closet (Emmy Award for directing), the HBO documentary Paragraph 175 (Sundance Film Festival jury award for directing), Where Are We?, and most recently, And the Oscar Goes to... for Turner Classic Movies.

-In addition to his Oscars for The Times of Harvey Milk and Common Threads, Rob has received several Peabody and Emmy Awards, and Guggenheim and Rockefeller Fellowships.
-In 2008, Rob was recognized with the Pioneer Award from the International Documentary Association for distinguished lifetime achievement.
-He has also received achievement awards from Frameline (1990) and Outfest (2000).
-Rob and Jeffrey were Sundance Screenwriting Fellows in 2009 with the screenplay for HOWL.
+In addition to his Oscars for The Times of Harvey Milk and Common Threads, Rob has received several Peabody and Emmy Awards, as well as Guggenheim and Rockefeller Fellowships.
+In 2008, Rob was recognized with the Pioneer Award from the International Documentary Association (IDA) for distinguished lifetime achievement.
+He has also received achievement awards from Frameline (1990), Outfest (2000) and the Provincetown International Film Festival.

-In addition to his filmmaking career, Rob is a professor at California College of the Arts, where he also serves as chair of the Film program.
-He has been a visiting professor at the Graduate Film Program at Tisch School of the Arts/NYU.
+In addition to his filmmaking career, Rob is a professor at California College of the Arts, where he also serves as Co-chair of the Film program.
+He has also been a visiting professor at the Graduate Film Program at NYU’s Tisch School of the Arts.
 He currently serves on the Sundance Institute's Board of Trustees as well as the board of the Yerba Buena Center of the Arts in San Francisco.
-He is a member of the Directors Guild of America and of the Academy of Motion Picture Arts and Sciences, where he currently serves on the Board of Governors and chairs the Documentary Branch.
+He is a member of the Directors Guild of America and the Academy of Motion Picture Arts and Sciences, where he currently serves on the Board of Governors and chairs the Documentary Branch.

 About Telling Pictures